 The whitish coating sometimes appears on the surface of chocolate is called a chocolate bloom.
 There are two types of bloom: fat bloom, arising from changes in the fat in the chocolate; and sugar bloom, formed by the action of moisture on the sugar ingredients.
 Blooming affects the shelf life of chocolate.
 A chocolate that has "bloomed" is still safe to eat, but may have an unappetizing appearance and surface texture.
 A chocolate bloom can be 'repaired' by melting the chocolate down, stirring it, then pouring it into a mould and allowing it to cool, bringing the sugar or fat back into the solution.

-Keep chocolates sealed in an airtight container in a cool dry place away from light, preferably a temperature zone of 65 to 68 degree Fahrenheit and humidity less than 55%
+Keep chocolates sealed in an airtight container in a cool dry place away from light, preferably a temperature zone of 18-20 degree Celsius and humidity less than 55%

-During summers chocolate can be stored in the fridge.
+During summer chocolate can be stored in the vegetable section of the fridge.